 As we embark on a new school year it is vital that I communicate all policies and rules so that we may collectively enjoy all that SRM has to offer without distractions or disruption.
 As a principal and educator, it is my responsibility to run this school by following the gospels given to us by God.
 The Book of James says, "Wisdom from above is first pure, then peaceable, gentle, willing to yield, full of mercy and good fruits, without a trace of partiality or hypocrisy."
-My vocation calls me to follow God first and try to impact on our children God's immense love and forgiveness.
+My vocation calls me to follow God first and try to teach our children God's immense love and forgiveness.
 We are a school where children make mistakes, where parents, teachers, and even the principal make mistakes.
 We must approach each incident, wrongdoing, and disrespect with appropriate consequences, but also time and space for our students to LEARN from their wrongdoings.
 I choose to lead with grace, and I hope and pray you will join me in collectively agreeing to follow the rules and policies set forth in this handbook.

-Please know that each child, parent, and educator deserve respect and even in wrongdoing will be allowed to speak regarding circumstances.
+Please know that each child, parent, and educator deserves respect and even in wrongdoing will be allowed to speak regarding circumstances.
 Be aware that with this respect it is also a school policy that unless you are the parent of the child I am disciplining, I cannot discuss circumstances or consequences.
 Even if your child was the victim of the wrongdoing, I will still maintain confidentiality.
 This is to protect our children and the processes of our school.
+This policy also includes the staff of SRM, advisory groups, and the Administration.

 Please let me know if you have any questions regarding anything written in this handbook.
 I look forward to continuing to partner with you as the primary educators of your children.